-- Odor Control – 3.5/5
+- Odor Control – 8/10

-- Noisiness – 2/5
+- Appearance – 7/10

-- Reliability – 3.5/5
+- Construction – 8/10

-- Price – 4/5
+- Price – 8/10

-The Genie connects to your home’s water line and works a bit like a cross between a washing machine and a toilet.
-Each time your cat uses the box—or whenever you initiate a cycle from manual mode—the Genie will run a cleaning cycle.
+The CatGenie connects to your home’s water line and works a bit like a cross between a washing machine and a toilet.
+Each time your cat uses the box—or whenever you initiate a cycle from manual mode—the CatGenie will run a cleaning cycle.

-During this cycle, the Genie automatically scoops out any solid waste.
-Once solids are removed, the Genie bowl fills with a sani-solution, beginning the washing cycle.
+During this cycle, the CatGenie automatically scoops out solid waste.
+Once solids are removed, the CatGenie bowl fills with SaniSolution, beginning the washing cycle.
 Once the washing cycle is finished, all of the liquid flushes into your toilet or drain.
 All that’s left for you to do is flush the toilet.

 It’s one of the most radical concepts in the world of automatic litter boxes, so I was excited to see what it would do for my cats and home.
 Over the course of three weeks, I tested out the CatGenie system with the help of my two cats, Wessie and Forest.

 The CatGenie requires a bit more planning and setup than your average automatic litter box.
 Before you pull out your credit card, you’ll have to make sure that you have a place to put this unit—it’s a behemoth with some special requirements.

-Because it attaches to your cold water line, the CatGenie will only work in a laundry room or bathroom.
-And because it requires electricity, you’ll also want to make sure that the Genie is located close to a GFCI power outlet.
+Because it attaches to your cold water and waste line, the CatGenie will only work in a laundry room or bathroom.
+And because it requires electricity, you’ll also want to make sure that the CatGenie is located close to a GFCI power outlet.

 At 19.25″ wide, 24.5″ long, and 21″ high, the CatGenie takes up a fair amount of space.
 Before you go too far, pull out a tape measure and make sure you have a good spot to place the Cat Genie.

-The Cat Genie comes with two adapters to help you attach the Genie hose to your cold water line while also directing water to the toilet or washing machine.
-That said, if your home has a hookup that’s non-standard, you may need to use additional tools that aren’t included in the Cat Genie package.
+The CatGenie comes with two adapters to help you attach the CatGenie hose to your cold-water line while also directing water to the toilet or washing machine.
+That said, if your home has a hookup that’s non-standard, you may need to use additional tools that aren’t included in the CatGenie package.
 And if you have a rigid water line in your bathroom, you may need to replace it with a flexible one.

 Fortunately, this stage of setup was comparatively easy for me.
-I attached the hose using the adapter, connected the input hose to the back of the CatGenie, and directed the output hose into the toilet bowl.
+I attached the hose using the included adapter, connected the input hose to the back of the CatGenie, and directed the output hose into the toilet bowl.

-The CatGenie comes with a SaniSolution cartridge, which is a recyclable, biodegradable plastic box containing a bag of the Cat Genie system’s standard cleaning solution.
+The CatGenie comes with a SaniSolution cartridge, which is a recyclable, biodegradable plastic box containing a bag of the CatGenie system’s standard cleaning solution.
 According to the company, this cleaning solution is the same type of solution that veterinarians might use to sanitize surfaces in their clinics.
-Before you’re able to run a cycle, the SaniSolution cartridge must be inserted in the top of the processing unit.
+Before you’re able to run a cycle, the SaniSolution cartridge must be inserted at the top of the processing unit.

-These granules felt surprisingly similar to clay litter in my hands and I knew my cats would feel comfortable using them.
+These granules felt surprisingly similar to clay litter in my hands, and I knew my cats would feel comfortable using them.

 While the granules are similar to clay litter in paw-feel and consistency, they’re distinctly different in other ways.
 For one, they’re dust-free, meaning that you won’t have to deal with litter dust coating surfaces in your home or making you cough.
 Plus, because they don’t crush down like clay litter, the granules are easy to clean up if they are tracked outside the litter box.

 CatGenie recommends that you start using the unit in manual mode.
-In addition to letting you get a feel for how it works on your own terms, this method can also help your cat to slowly acclimate to the box.
+In addition to letting you get a feel for how it works on your own terms, this method can also help your cat slowly acclimate to the box.